phanghos/mobile_technical_challenge/README.md

 ### Localization

+---

 - I would move hard-coded strings to a JSON and possibly support localization with a couple of different languages.

+### Hard-coded strings and colors

+---

+### Testing

+- E2E tests are missing.
+The project is only covered by unit and integration tests.
+Some components have been tested with the React Native Testing Library.
+Nonetheless, some components (and screens) remain untested.